Pythonwithsean/Atoi-Golang-Image-to-Ascii-Cli-App/readme.md

-Atoi-Golang-Image-to-Ascii-Cli-App
+# Atoi-Golang-Image-to-Ascii-Cli-App

 ## Getting Started

-To use Loooffyy locally on your machine, follow these steps:
+To use Atoi locally on your machine, follow these steps:

 ### Prerequisites

 - Go SDK installed on your machine

 ### Installation